Weekend Reading – What it takes to retire early, investing lessons learned, rising home prices and more #moneystuff

 See you here next week when I will talk to a Millionaire Teacher.

-Cut The Crap Investing was curious about what it takes to retire early.
+What does it take to retire early?
 My take?
 A healthy income coupled with a very high savings rate, with a nice dose of frugality will do the trick.
-To Dale’s point: “….how hard you might want to go at those areas is up to you…” Your discipline and commitment will determine success.

 Retire by 40, Joe, who retired from his engineering career at age 38 to blog and be a stay-at-home dad, shared the secret to unlimited income.